If you pit a good performer against a bad system, the system will win almost every time.

 The teacher asked the researcher, “There isn’t going to be any lawsuit from this medical facility, right?”
 When told that the teacher was not liable, she replied, “That’s what I needed to know.”
 It is however worth noting that this was after she induced the maximum shock and the learner demanded that the experiment be terminated.

 This is why we need to change the entire education system – constraining curriculum; compulsory testing; useless homework; irrelevant subjects; classrooms cut off from the world; systemic bullying; etc. More or better teachers won’t help; we need to change the system.

 But on the second morning, the prisoners rebelled; the guards crushed the rebellion and then instituted stern measures against these now “dangerous prisoners”.
 From then on, abuse, aggression, and eventually sadistic pleasure in degrading the prisoners became the daily norm.
 Within thirty-six hours the first prisoner had an emotional breakdown and had to be released, followed in kind by similar prisoner breakdowns on each of the next four days.

-As Churchill said, “First we shape our structures, and then our structures shape us“.
+Father John Culkin, in A Schoolman’s Guide to Marshall McLuhan, wrote that, “We become what we behold.
+We shape our tools and then our tools shape us.”.
 This reminds me of the question about who is the most important person on board a ship.
 Is it the Captain, the Navigator or the Engineer?
 Actually, it’s the Architect, because the initial design influences everything else.